logo

 24 Oct 2021

-The 57th Wildlife Photographer of the Year 2021 awards was streamed live from London's Natural History Museum's Hintze Hall on October 13th.
-With 50,000+ submissions by photographers from 95 countries, it's fair to say that choosing the winners was no easy feat for the prestigious jury.
+The 57th Wildlife Photographer of the Year 2021 awards were streamed live from London's Natural History Museum's Hintze Hall on October 13th.
+With over 50,000 submissions from photographers in 95 countries, it is fair to say that choosing the winners was no easy feat for the prestigious jury.

 [ADVERTISEMENT]